 Specifications or elevations are to be provided of the fencing located within the street setback areas (being 2.1m high, black, palisade style).

 Warehouse 1 and Warehouse 2 must be used independently as two (2) separate unrelated operations.
-An Operational Management Plan, is to be submitted and approved by the Development Assessment Coordinator, Penrith City Council, providing comprehensive operating details of the use of ‘Warehouse 1’ and ‘Warehouse 2’, and which clearly specifies that the two (2) warehouses are to be used independently as two (2) separate operations.

 REASON: A development in which Warehouse 1 and 2 relate to the same operation is State significant development as defined in Section 4.36 of the Environmental Planning and Assessment Act 1979 (EPA Act), Section 2.6 and Schedule 1(12) of the State Environmental Planning Policy (Planning Systems) 2021.
 State significant development requires assessment and determination pursuant to Division 4.7 of the EPA Act, the consent authority for which is the Minister.

-Prior to the issue of an Occupation Certificate, a detailed Waste Management Plan in relation to the warehousing (or distribution center) operations, is to be prepared in accordance with the provisions of Part C5 of the Penrith Development Control Plan 2014, and be submitted to and approved by the Development Assessment Coordinator, Penrith City Council.
+Prior to the issue of an Occupation Certificate, a detailed Waste Management Plan in relation to the warehousing (or distribution center) operations, is to be prepared in accordance with the provisions of Part C5 of the Penrith Development Control Plan 2014, and be submitted to and approved by the PCA.

-Prior to the issue of an Occupation Certificate for the building, all measures outlined within the Ecologically ‘Sustainable Development Statement’ submitted in support of the Development Application, along with the provision of four (4) x 100kW (or greater) solar power systems, are to be implemented and to be operational, to the satisfaction of the Principal Certifying Authority.
+Prior to the issue of an Occupation Certificate for the building, all measures outlined within the Ecologically ‘Sustainable Development Statement’ submitted in support of the Development Application, along with the provision of two (2) x 100kW (or greater) solar power systems, are to be implemented and to be operational, to the satisfaction of the Principal Certifying Authority.